mtlynch/mtlynch.io/content/retrospectives/2024/03/index.md

 Documenting the release process was a great exercise.
 It exposed not only undocumented processes but also weaknesses in our process.

 There were many parts to our release process that we hadn't examined critically.
-When I sat down to document them, I found that they were unnecessarily labor-intensive, error-prone, or pushed us to reinvent the wheel.
+When I sat down to document them, I found several steps that were unnecessarily labor-intensive, error-prone, or reinvented the wheel.

 ### File 2023 taxes